-It is necessary to procure a map of the area served by a particular school, school system or Head Start program in order to establish bus routes that will adequately meet the needs of students in a particular area.
-Information on road conditions, railroad crossings and other factors that might affect the particular operation should be recorded, along with the location of homes and the number of school-age children in each household.
-(See also "Identification and Evaluation of School Bus Route and Hazard Marking Systems" in APPENDIX D.) Satisfactory school bus stops must be identified along streets and highways where buses can travel with the least amount of risk.
-The number of students to be transported and the distance to be traveled are primary factors in allocating equipment for a particular area.
-Students should be assigned to specific stops according to walking distances, grade level and the school or Head Start Center attended.
-Consideration should be given to the distances between stops to comply with the minimum distance required to activate the red and amber lighting systems.
+It is necessary to procure a map of the area served by a particular school, school system or Head Start program in order to establish bus routes that will adequately meet the needs of student in a particular area.
+Information on road conditions railroad crossings and other factors that might affect the particular operation should be recorded, along with the location of homes and the number of school-age children in each household.
+(See also "Identification and Evaluation of School Bus Route and Hazard Marking Systems" in APPENDIX D.) Satisfactory school bus stops must be identified along streets and highways where buses can travel with the least amount of risk to include right turns as much as possible.
+The number of students to be transported, individual needs and the distance to be traveled-is are primary factors in allocating equipment for a particular area.
+Students should be assigned to specific stops according to age and ability, appropriate walking distances, grade level, safe travel paths and the school or Head Start Center attended.
+Calculation of distance between stops shall comply with the minimum distance required to activate the amber and red lighting systems.
+Students should not travel farther to a stop than the set walk distances for their respective school/center as deemed by each school district.
+Additional planning may require multiple considerations to include space availability, chain of custody, etc.